olitomlinson/dapr-pluggable-state-store/README.md

 - Transactional API
 - Etags

-### Customisations

-- Tenant-aware operations ('Schema-per-Tenant', 'Table-per-Tenant').
-See below instructions to run 'Schema-per-Tenant' example.
+### What are tenant-aware state operations?

-Tenant-aware operations enables a client to specify a `tenantId` as part of the `metadata` on each State Store operation, which will dynamically prefix the `Schema`, or `Table` with the given `tenantId`, allowing the logical separation of data in a multi-tenant environment.
+Tenant-aware state operations requires a client to specify a `tenantId` as part of the `metadata` on each State Store operation, which will dynamically prefix the `Schema`, or `Table` with the given `tenantId`, allowing the logical separation of data in a multi-tenant environment.

 ### To do